Physical Resilience: Meaning, Signs, and How to Build It

 Sudden spikes in workload increase injury risk.

 This isn't gym-floor folklore, it's one of the most replicated findings in sports science.
-Tim Gabbett's 2016 research in the British Journal of Sports Medicine on the acute-to-chronic workload ratio showed that athletes carrying a high, well-built chronic training load were better protected from injury than those doing less, provided they avoided sudden spikes.
+Tim Gabbett's 2016 research in the British Journal of Sports Medicine introduced the acute-to-chronic workload ratio, the comparison between what you did this week and what you have been averaging over the preceding weeks.
+Athletes carrying a high, well-built chronic training load were better protected from injury than those doing less, provided they avoided sudden spikes.
 The danger isn't hard training; it's unaccustomed training.
 A body gradually exposed to heavy demands becomes hard to break, while one that jumps from idle to maximal is asking to get hurt.

 This suggests that resilience is built through consistent exposure to manageable stress.
 The concept of durability in performance training sits directly alongside this, explaining what it means to build a body that tolerates repeated stress without breakdown.